bhauman/figwheel-main/docs/tutorial.md

 ```

 Because we just want to compile a file once and not start a watching
-process we are going to use the `--build-once` flag.
-We will also
+process we are going to use the `figwheel.main` `--build-once`
-specify the `--optimizations` level as `whitespace`.
+flag.
+We will also specify the `--optimizations` level as
+`whitespace`.

 Here's the long version of the command: